Professional Buyer: Roles and Responsibilities

 "Thank you for doing business with UC San Diego.

-Please note that the University of California requires all suppliers to accept the University of California Terms and Conditions of Purchase as a prerequisite for doing business with us.
-While we understand that many organizations have their own standard terms, the UC terms have been carefully developed to meet our legal, regulatory, and policy obligations and therefore cannot be superseded by supplier terms.
+The University of California requires all suppliers to accept our UC Terms and Conditions of Purchase as a prerequisite for doing business with us.
+While we recognize that many organizations have their own standard contractual terms, UC’s terms have been carefully developed to meet the University’s strict legal, regulatory, and policy obligations as a public institution.
+As such, they must take precedence over any supplier-submitted agreements and are generally non-negotiable.
+This ensures consistency with state and Federal law, UC systemwide policy, and audit requirements, while providing a clear foundation for successful collaboration.

-If you have any specific questions or concerns regarding the UC terms, we are happy to review and discuss them with you.
+If you have any specific questions or concerns regarding the UC terms, please submit an email to pohelp@ucsd.edu for assistance.

 We appreciate your understanding and value our continued partnership."